A review by @anon46279830.

 So the book is an achievement and a difficult one at that.
 But to truly unlock its potential and actually “change the conversation” is going to require something even more challenging: having an actual conversation.
 It is much easier to call for open and honest dialogue than it is to really do it, because it means you let go of the details of where the conversation goes- the people participating with you get some say in that too.
 It means accepting that some people, most people even, who you are inviting into the conversation don’t just want to solve a problem, but discover truth.
 Therefore using Hegelian premises and tactics is inappropriate.
 A real conversation can explore ideas that aren’t a part of the agenda of the facilitators, so long as those ideas can be defended with reason and fact.
 Put me down as one who is willing to participate in that conversation.

-Follow the conversation at BioLogos here: Book Review: The Genealogical Adam and Eve by S. Joshua Swamidass - Open Forum - The BioLogos Forum.
+Follow the conversation at BioLogos here: Book Review: The Genealogical Adam and Eve by S. Joshua Swamidass - Faith & Science Conversation - The BioLogos Forum.
 Maybe one day I will be allowed to join!